 We're having our own War on Waste!

-Something we are very passionate about at Flora & Fauna is waste and looking after our precious planet.
-We all know there is too much waste on the planet and too much plastic everywhere, especially our oceans.
+April 22nd is Earth Day and a reminder to look after our precious planet.
+Something we are very passionate about at Flora & Fauna is waste.
+We all know there is too much and too much plastic everywhere, especially our oceans.
+So what can you do?

 It is estimated around 90% of seabirds are eating plastic.
 It end ups in their stomachs, can burst intestines and slowly, or quickly, kills them.
 An analysis of waters around Australia found on average there were around 4,000 microplastic fragments per square kilometre, with some places having concentrations of around 15,000 to 23,000.
 The vast majority of the microplastic fragments came from plastic packaging such as cups, bottles, bags, as well as fragments of fishing gear.
 So we have to make a change; we simply don't have an option.